brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       Poetry Anthology (2017) and forthcoming in What Saves Us: Poems of Empathy and Outrage in the Age of Trump (2019) and The Breakbeat Poets Vol. 4:
       LatiNEXT (2020)."
-  - person: ramya-ramana-2
-    event_bio: "Ramya Ramana is an Indian-American poet, author, educator and songwriter.
-The New York native often writes about topics such as race, femininity, intergenerational trauma, faith and the first-gen experience.
-      She received her bachelor’s at St. John’s University which she attended on a full scholarship with the NY Knicks Poetry Slam.
-Ramana’s upcoming projects include: creating a spoken word album, and songwriting.
-Ramana is currently receiving her MFA in poetry at The New School."
 date: 2020-08-19 13:00:00 -0500
 end_date: 2020-08-19 14:00:00 -0500
 series: 111